-We will use the net proceeds, after deducting underwriting discounts and other fees and expenses, from this offering to repay a portion of our indebtedness under our 2002 Credit Facility.
+The net proceeds of this offering are expected to be \$774.6 million after deducting the underwriting discounts and commissions and other offering expenses payable by us.
+We intend to use the net proceeds to repay a portion of our indebtedness under our 2002 Credit Facility.
 Our 2002 Credit Facility matures on April 30, 2005.
 The weighted average interest rate on indebtedness under our 2002 Credit Facility was 5.8% as of May 31, 2003.
 This offering is part of the Financing Plan.
 The net proceeds from this offering and, if consummated, the common stock offering, the offering of the Senior Notes due 2010 and the Senior Notes due 2013 and the borrowings under the 2003 Credit Facility, together with existing cash on our balance sheet, will be used to repay the then-outstanding balance under our 2002 Credit Facility (\$3.3 billion as of March 31, 2003 and \$3.1 billion as of May 31, 2003).
 We cannot assure you, however, that any component of the Financing Plan will be consummated on the terms contemplated in this prospectus supplement or at all.
 See "Prospectus Supplement Summary-Financing Plan."